 Jan, 2014, Dr. Li started at Texas Tech University

-Dr. Wei Li joins the faculty of the Department of Chemical Engineering at TTU in the spring of 2014.
-Dr. Li obtained his Ph.D. degree in Polymer Chemistry and Materials at the University of Toronto, Canada in 2010.
-His doctorial thesis was focusing on the development of droplet-based microfluidic systems for complex reactions and processes.
-During his doctorate program he obtained extensive experience in droplet microfluidics for the synthesis of various microparticles, surface modification of microfluidic devices, cell encapsulation, multiphase reaction kinetics, and micro/nano patterning techniques.
-As a NSERC Postdoctoral Fellow working at Massachusetts Institute of Technology from 2011 to 2013, he has learned a variety of techniques with regard to nano-layered assembly of biofunctional materials.
-His work at MIT includes the development of a novel microparticle platform to investigate 3D cell microenvironments, the creation of a microfluidic device for the capture and non-invasively release of rare cancer cells, and the invention of high throughput preparation and screening of nano-layered biomaterials.
+Dr. Wei Li joined the faculty as a tenure track assistant professor in the 2014 spring semester.
+Dr. Li obtained a Doctor of Philosophy in polymer chemistry and materials at the University of Toronto in 2010.
+His doctorial thesis focused on the development of droplet-based microfluidic systems for complex reactions and processes.
+During his doctorate program, he obtained extensive experience in droplet microfluidics for the synthesis of various microparticles, surface modification of microfluidic devices, cell encapsulation, multiphase reaction kinetics, and micro and nano patterning techniques.
+Following his graduate studies, he received a Natural Sciences and Engineering Research Council of Canada (NSERC) Postdoctoral Fellowship to work at the Massachusetts Institute of Technology (MIT) in the laboratory of Dr. Paula Hammond, where he learned a variety of techniques associated with the nanolayer assembly of biofunctional materials.
+His work at MIT included the development of a novel microparticle platform to investigate 3D cell microenvironments, the creation of a microfluidic device for the capture and non-invasively release of rare cancer cells, and the invention of high throughput preparation and screening of nanolayered biomaterials.